Prune and Apple Galettes

 This recipe is from Delia's Complete How to Cook.
 Serves 6

 Make the pastry and chill for 30 minutes in the fridge.

 Then roll out the pastry on a lightly floured surface to 1/8 inch (3 mm), cut out six 4 inch (10 cm) discs and arrange them on the baking sheets.
-You can also watch how to make Quick Flaky Pastry in our Cookery School Video on the right.
+You can also watch how to make Quick Flaky Pastry in our Cookery School Video on this page.

 Meanwhile, pre-heat the oven to gas mark 7, 425°F (220°C).
 Now cut each apple into quarters, core and then cut each quarter into 2.
 Then arrange 5 prune halves and 4 slices of apple in a circle on top of each pastry round, then sprinkle over a little ground cinnamon.
 Now place the baking sheets in the oven for 10-12 minutes, one tray on the highest shelf, the other on the next one down, until the galettes are golden brown, swapping them over halfway through.

 Remove from the oven and, while they are still warm, glaze each one by brushing a little of the runny honey over the prunes and apples.
 Serve warm with cream or crème fraîche.